Israeli singer Shiri Maimon is set to star in the Broadway production of the musical “Chicago,” according to Channel 10 TV.

 Maimon has released several albums and recently played the title role in the Andrew Lloyd Webber musical “Evita” at the Habima Theater in Tel Aviv.
 It was this performance that reportedly encouraged the producers of “Chicago” to reach out to her.
 She is also a judge on the TV show “X Factor Israel,” hosted by model Bar Refaeli.

 “Chicago” was written by John Kander and Fred Ebb, with the book by Ebb and Bob Fosse.
 It premiered on Broadway in 1975, running for two years.
 It was then revived in 1996 – and has been playing ever since.
 It is the longest-running musical revival and the longest-running American musical, and is staged at the Ambassador Theatre.

 - Rating Maimon

-- Asaf Avidan’s 'My Old Pain' and four other new Israeli singles to check out
+- Asaf Avidan’s 'My Old Pain' and 4 Other Israeli Singles to Check Out

 A movie version starring Renée Zellweger as Roxie, Catherine Zeta-Jones as Velma Kelly and Richard Gere as Billy Flynn won six Academy Awards in 2003, including for best picture.